canton7/PropertyChanged.SourceGenerator/README.md

 Note that this cannot work for getters which access properties on other types, or on other instances of the current type.
 Also note that your property getter must reference the generated property and not its backing field (i.e. `LastName`, not `_lastName` above).

+Automatic dependency resolution does not happen if the property is decorated with `[DependsOn(...)]`.
+Therefore, to disable automatic dependency resolution for a single property, you can decorate it with an empty `[DependsOn]`.
+To disable automatic dependency resolution across your entire project, set `propertychanged.auto_notify = false` in your .editorconfig, see [Configuration](#configuration).

 ### Manual Dependencies with `[DependsOn]`